 Professor Sheridan Titman

 Professor Titman holds the McAllister Centennial Chair in Financial Services Center for Energy Finance at the University of Texas and is a research associate of the National Bureau of Economic Research.
-Dr. Titman was the President of the American Finance Association (AFA) for 2012.
-He is currently the Vice President of the American Real Estate and Urban Economics Association and will become the President in 2018.
+He was the President of the American Finance Association (AFA) for 2012 and is currently the President of the American Real Estate and Urban Economics Association.

 Professor Titman is a leading expert in investments, corporate finance, valuation, and real estate.
 In addition to his leading advanced corporate finance textbook entitled “Financial Markets and Corporate Strategy”, he coauthored two books on valuation capitalizing on his profound professional and consultancy experience and covering complex sophisticated considerations and techniques (strategic analysis and real options, value of flexibility, irrational behavior and risk management, etc.).
 He has taught valuation in the special setting of large-scale investments in power plants, refineries, oil and gas development projects and electric power companies.
 He served as special assistant to the Assistant Secretary of the Treasury for Economic Policy where he analyzed proposed legislation related to the stock and futures markets, corporate takeovers and leveraged buyouts.

 Professor Titman has a Ph.D. from Carnegie Mellon University, has taught at UCLA and Boston College and has served as the department chair for the finance group at both universities and as the Vice Chairman of the UCLA management school faculty.